 FlipKey is somewhat different from other alternatives to Priceline.
 Instead of letting you book flights, hotels, or car rentals from brand-name companies, FlipKey allows you to rent lodgings from property owners who aren't going to be using the spaces themselves.
 It has over 30,000 listings in over 1100 locations worldwide, and all property owners are verified by the website staff in order to weed out scammers.
 Plus, with thousands of daily discounts, you can usually rent for less!

 If you enjoy using Priceline's "Name Your Own Price" bidding options, then you should check out Hotwire.
-Like the "unpublished rates" function on Expedia.com, Hotwire lets you book travel accommodations that companies are just trying to sell off in order to avoid taking a loss.
+Like the "unpublished rates" function on Expedia, Hotwire lets you book travel accommodations that companies are just trying to sell off in order to avoid taking a loss.
 As a result, you will get deep discounts when booking through Hotwire, but you won't know some the exact details of what you booked until after you're done booking.

 Booking.com is similar to Hotels.com (our next alternative) in that it specializes in travel lodgings only, as opposed to flights, car rentals, cruises, or entire vacation packages.
 The trade-off is that you get a much larger selection of lodgings to choose from.
-Not only does Booking.com have listings from over 850,000 hotels worldwide, but it also allows for the booking of rental properties (much like FlipKey.com) on its main website and on sister website Villas.com.
+Not only does Booking.com have listings from over 850,000 hotels worldwide, but it also allows for the booking of rental properties (like VRBO.com on its main website and on sister website Villas.com.
 Booking.com is available in over 40 different languages, and it will never charge you booking fees for reserving a room or property.

 Like its name implies, Hotels.com lets you book hotels.
 However, the name is a bid misleading, since its over 325,000 listings from over 19,000 locations don't just include hotels.
-Like FlipKey.com, Hotels.com allows bookings for certain rental properties, too, such as bed & breakfasts, apartments, condominiums, and vacation homes.
+Hotels.com allows bookings for certain rental properties, too, such as bed & breakfasts, apartments, condominiums, and vacation homes.
 Plus, for every 10 nights that you stay at properties booked through Hotels.com, you can take the price of one night off a future booking!

-Like Tripadvisor.com, Trivago isn't really a travel booking website itself.
+Like Tripadvisor (below), Trivago isn't really a travel booking website itself.
 Instead, it collects information on hotel booking prices and reviews from over 300 travel booking websites (including Priceline), and sorts them into one convenient, easy-to-use website.
 That way, you can compare prices for hotel rooms across multiple popular travel websites at once, and then book on the one with the lowest price.

 TripAdvisor isn't known primarily as a travel booking website (like all the other websites on this list) as much as it is for being a travel information website.
 It contains reviews and discussion forums on popular travel destinations and the facilities therein, such as restaurants, shopping malls, and other entertainment hotspots.
 However, it does allow you to book flights and hotels, similar to Priceline.